-Indexing and joining vector data are the cornerstones of GIS and spatial databases and we refer to [28] for in-depth surveys on data structures and algorithms designed for CPU based serial implementations.
+Indexing and joining vector data are the cornerstones of GIS and spatial databases and we refer to [27, 28] for indepth surveys on data structures and algorithms designed for CPU based serial implementations.
 In this subsection, we will be focusing on the designs and implementations of parallel indexing and join processing on GPUs.
 We are particularly interested in supporting spatial joins in CudaGIS as batched query processing can be treated as spatial joins in a certain way.
 For single query processing, unless the query covers a large portion of records in the dataset to be queried, serial CPU processing probably can have better performance.

-For point data, we have developed an indexing structure called Constrained Spatial Partition Tree for Point data (CSPT-P) on GPGUPs [10].
+For point data, we have developed an indexing structure called Constrained Spatial Partition Tree for Point data (CSPT-P) on GPUs [10].
 We first transform points into Morton codes by following the Z-order and then identify leaf quadrants with a maximum of K points in a level-wise top-down manner before a CSPT-P tree is constructed in a level-wise bottom-up manner from the identified leaf quadrants.
 Both the leaf identification and CSPT-P tree construction processes can be implemented by a few parallel primitives [10].

-Although the leaf quadrants of point data do not overlap which makes it suitable for quadtree indexing, the MBRs of polygons and polylines can overlap significantly which makes R-Tree indexing more desirable.
-CudaGIS currently supports bulk-loading R-Trees through packing [29] by utilizing GPU's excellent sorting capabilities.
-Assuming m queries are batched in a GPU computing block, two variants of batched R-Tree are supported in CudaGIS, i.e., Depth-First-
+Besides quadtree indexing for point quadrants, CudaGIS currently supports bulk-loading R-Trees through packing [16] by utilizing GPU's excellent sorting capabilities.
+Assuming m queries are batched in a GPU computing block, two variants of batched R-Tree are supported in CudaGIS, i.e., Depth-First-Search (DFS) based and Breadth-First-Search (BFS)

-Search (DFS) based and Breadth-First-Search (BFS) based [16].
+based [16].
 The DFS based query adopts a Count-Then-Move parallelization strategy (c.f.
-Section 4.2) by having each thread traverse the query R-Tree independently in a depth-first manner, counting the number of hits for all the queries in a batch, allocating appropriate output space before actually outputting the query results in parallel.
+Section 4.1) by having each thread traverse the query R-Tree independently in a depth-first manner, counting the number of intersections for all the queries in a batch, allocating appropriate output memory space before actually outputting the query results in parallel.
 The strategy essentially requires two passes of query processing with the first pass for "counting" and the second pass for "outputting".
 While obviously a query is processed twice which brings some computation redundancy, the DFS strategy does not require any extra memory beyond the output size due to the "counting" pass.
 The BFS based query has better parallelism in the sense that threads within a computing block are coordinated through a queue.
 R-Tree nodes that intersect with query MBRs are pushed into the queue and each thread is responsible for processing a single R-Tree node in the queue by examining whether the child nodes intersect with the query MBRs.
 Different from DFS based query where a thread processes only a single query, in BFS based query, child nodes that intersect with a same query can be processed by multiple threads to achieve higher parallelism.
-Since the output sizes of individual queries can exceed the pre-allocated capacity, an overflow handling mechanism is required for this purpose.
+Since the output sizes of individual queries can exceed the preallocated queue capacity, an overflow handling mechanism is required for this purpose.
 Currently CudaGIS simply sets an overflow flag and resorts to DFS based queries for overflowed cases but other mechanisms (such as dynamic memory allocations or buffer page redistributions) are also possible.